SOIL, GARDEN MIX & AMENDMENTS

 Organic matter is the key to fixing heavy soils.

 Screened Loam contains sand silt and clay in almost equal proportions.
 Due to its composition, screened loam holds moisture well.
-Check out our Tripple Mix Garden Mix and Quad Mix Garden Soil for quality garden soils you can plant directly into.
+Check out our Triple Mix Garden Mix and Quad Mix Garden Soil for quality garden soils you can plant directly into.

 The essential basic nutrients for your plants are Carbon, Nitrogen, Phosphorus, and Potassium.
 These important nutrients can be supplied through the addition of a soil amendment such as Compost Peat Moss, and Montane Mulch.